Contents

 I used the Merlin London Big Adventure Pass at the Sea Life Aquarium next.
 When I visited, I had to get a time but only had to wait an hour to get in.

-You first step off the lift and move into a room and think nothing is out of the ordinary until you look down and you’re walking on glass with sharks, fish and stingrays below you.
+When you first step off the lift and move into a room, you think nothing is out of the ordinary until you look down and realize you’re walking on glass with sharks, fish, and stingrays below you.

 With rockpools of stingrays, you can see these magnificent creatures up close, seeing how they glide through the water, seemingly flying.